eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

 }
 ```
 ### XSRFToken
-An object containing an XSRF token
+An object containing an XSRF token.

 <br>**Properties**: